angelod1as/portfolio/content/home/about.md

 I hope you can get in touch with him sending an email through angelo\[at\]angelodias.com.br or clicking his social media buttons at the [home](/) page.

 He's always eager to chat and find what kind of *stuff* he can make with people.

+## I'd like to work:

+- Mixing design, coding and journalism.
+- Remotely
+- As an alternative model (everyone can dream)
+- As a fulltime fiction writer (everyone can dream, right?)